johm/redemmas/bylaws.md

     a meeting in which at least two-thirds of the membership is present.
     Such decisions will be announced a week in advance.
 Emergency meetings can be called with two thirds of the Collective present.
-5. All other decisions must be made at a meeting where at least one half of the collective membership is in attendance.
+5. All other decisions must be made at a meeting here at least one half of the collective membership is in attendance.
 6. In the event that the meeting does not yield a consensus on an issue, a vote may be made where at least three-fourths of the